 Good preparation and a clean surface are critical to a successful finish.
 Most times just a good cleaning will do, but there will be times when an extra step or two may be required.
 Use the following checklist as a guide:

-Ensure that your cabinets are clean and free of any grease, oils, surface debris, etc. Use a grease-cutting biodegradable cleaner (we recommend Savogran’s Liquid TSP Substitute) and warm water and gently scrub.
+Ensure that your cabinets are clean and free of any grease, oils, surface debris, etc. Use a liquid TSP-substitute cleaner (the phosphate-free formula) and warm water and gently scrub.
 A Scotch-Brite™ pad is a good choice for this type of cleaning as it will slightly abrade the surface, making it ready to accept your new paint layers.
 Be sure to rinse afterwards with clean water and then leave your cabinets to dry.
 Avoid using harsh cleaners or chemicals that are difficult to rinse away and may prevent the paint from adhering.

 Smooth any layers of thick uneven paint or varnish with medium grit sandpaper.
 Follow with fine grit sandpaper to smooth any rough spots or edges.